Docs: Getting Started

 Keep dev and prod in-sync

-Let’s assume each engineer has a dev MySQL instance on their local dev server.
-This example shows how to add an environment named “development”, using the --socket (-S) option to reach a MySQL instance on localhost.
+Let’s assume each engineer has a dev database server on their local dev server.
+This example shows how to add an environment named “development”, using the --socket (-S) option to reach a database server on localhost.

 As a one-time setup to configure this new environment, use skeema add-environment from the host directory previously created by init: